Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 - To ensure under represented communities have a voice in the Regen network through an equitable and just token distribution, and to build relationships with these communtites.

 ### General Circle (being?)
-- To discern organisational needs, hopes, dreams, desires to inform its strategy and the formation of new circles.
+- To discern organisational needs, hopes, dreams and desires to inform its strategy and the formation of new circles.

 ### Governance Circle (will?)
-- To discern organisational frameworks
+- To discern organisational frameworks that maintain